-Co-channel protection ratios for receivers with a bandwidth of >100 kHz

 Adjacent channel protection requirements

 The shift to a 12.5 kHz channel raster will allow services to be assigned with smaller frequency separations from existing services than was possible under the previous arrangements.
 To ensure adequate protection between services operating in the 804-805.5/849-850.5 MHz frequency segment, a ‘frequency offset-dependent’ protection ratio has been included for adjacent channel coordination – see Table 9.
 These protection ratios represent a compromise of the various possible permutations of channel bandwidth combinations.
 Specified protection ratios vary depending on the combined channel bandwidths of the transmitter and receiver being coordinated.